 Georg Baselitz was born in 1938 as Hans-Georg Kern in Deutschbaselitz near Dresden.
 Today he lives and works in four different places: Basel, Lake Ammersee (Bavaria), Salzburg and Imperia (Liguria, Italy).
 His work, which developed from the field of tension between the reception of German Abstract Expressionism, on the one hand, and the ease of American painting (Jackson Pollock, Willem de Kooning), on the other hand, has left its mark on international art since 1960.
 Paintings that deal with the German past, such as his Heldenbilder (Heroes series), as well as his Fingermalereien (Finger Paintings), Frakturbilder (Fracture Paintings), and Russenbilder (Russian Paintings) are part of renowned museum collections worldwide.
 At the end of the 1960s Baselitz started turning his paintings upside down, stressing how pictorial means prime over the subject.
 The result is a unique form of simultaneous figuration and abstraction.
 His urge for permanent change is also present in his late work.
 Since 2006 he has been working on the so-called Remix Paintings, where he freely re-examines the iconography of his own past works.

 Baselitz represented Germany at the Venice Biennale in 1980 and took part, in 1972, 1977 and 1982, at the Documenta 5, 6 and 7 in Kassel.
 The Solomon R. Guggenheim Museum in New York was the first to show a comprehensive retrospective of the artist’s work in 1995, an exhibition that then travelled to Los Angeles County Museum, the Hirshhorn Museum, Washington DC, the Nationalgalerie Berlin and the Musée d’Art Moderne de la Ville de Paris.
 In 2007 the Royal Academy of Art in London organized a further significant retrospective.
 In 2006 and 2007 the Pinakothek der Moderne in Munich and the Albertina in Vienna presented the Remix Paintings series for the first time.
 In 2011-12 the Musée d’Art Moderne de la Ville de Paris held a retrospective of Baselitz’s sculptural work.
 In 2014 the Haus der Kunst in Munich held a large solo exhibition, showing his Schwarzen Bilder (Black Paintings) and black-patinated bronze sculptures for the first time in an institutional setting.
 The year 2015 was marked by the presentation of his Avignon series at the Venice Biennale.
 In 2016 an exhibition juxtaposed the work of Georg Baselitz and Emilio Vedova at the Museum Küppersmühle in Duisburg.
 The Museum Jorn in Silkeborg, Denmark held an exhibition of works from Baselitz’s own collection.
-That same year an exhibition of the Heldenbilder (Hero Paintings) and the Neue Typen (New Types series) at the Städel Museum in Frankfurt took place.
-This exhibition travelled to the Moderna Museet, Stockholm, and will also travel this year to the Palazzo delle Expozioni, Rome and the Guggenheim, Bilbao.
+That same year an exhibition of the Heldenbilder (Hero Paintings) and the Neue Typen (New Types series) took place at the Städel Museum in Frankfurt.
+This exhibition travelled to the Moderna Museet, Stockholm, is currently on view at the Palazzo delle Expozioni, Rome and will later be presentaed at the Guggenheim, Bilbao.